premAI-io/state-of-open-source-ai/sdk.md

 ### Models

-This is the heart of most LLM models where the core functionality resides.
-There are broadly 3 different [models](https://docs.langchain.com/docs/components/models) that LLMs provide.
-They are Language, Chat, and Embedding model.
+This is the heart of most LLMs, where the core functionality resides.
+There are broadly [2 different types of models](https://python.langchain.com/docs/modules/model_io/models) which LangChain integrates with:

 - **Language**: Inputs & outputs are `string`s
 - **Chat**: Run on top of a Language model.
 Inputs are a list of chat messages, and output is a chat message
-- **Embedding**: Inputs is a `string` and outputs are a list of `float`s (vector)

 ### Tools